juliandewit/juliandewit.github.io/_posts/2016-03-15-kaggle-ndsb.md

 ![Solved](/images/solved.png)

 ## Thanks
 1. *Kaggle and Booz Allen Hamilton.*<br> Thank you organising this complex and cool challenge.
 There were some complaints about the whole two phase setup and the quality of the data.
 But if we want to solve more ambitious problems than the usual CTR/forecasting stuff you sometimes need to try something new an take some risk.

-2. *Mxnet.*<br> What can I say... great library when you also want to deploy your systems in real-world situation.
-Especially good windows support is something that is severely lacking from other libraries.
+2. *Mxnet.*<br> What can I say... great library when you also want to deploy your systems in real-world situations.
+Especially good windows support is something that is severely lacking from most other libraries.

 3. *The authors of the U-net paper.* <br> The idea was great.
 The paper was easy to understand with clear language and concrete examples.
 That is something you do not find everyday in the deep learning community.